 I have made focused contributions on three specific topics:

-• Microwave-optical quantum transduction, essential for networking superconducting quantum processors and building large-scale quantum computers,
+- Microwave-optical quantum transduction, believed to be essential for networking superconducting quantum processors into large-scale quantum computers,

 Microwave-optical quantum transduction